danphamx/Sheet2Slack/README.md

 https://docs.google.com/spreadsheets/d/1FsL_ai3QvzRNAzESgE1Pn_xutRJgaLQdtD8vZlBf1K0/edit#gid=0

-## Step 1: Setup Steps for Developer
+## Step 1: Setup Steps for Sheet2Slack Users/Devs

 In order to use Sheet2Slack, you need to create a Slack App and a Spreadsheet App which will work together to send messages into Slack